manifestonosuke/Salt/README.md

 # Changes summary
+- 2016/04/29 : Revamp pillar, add ubuntu packages.
+Need to fix KDE to plasma stuff
+- 2015/11/12 : minion file should be called minion ..
+Add some softwarefor ubuntu.
 - 2015/11/12 : Change minion.conf to easily integrate to salt default dir.
 - 2015/11/11 : Start map.jinja to map distro specifics
 - 2015/10/29 : Large review of the code